Charles Billinghurst

-Charles Billinghurst (July 27, 1818 – August 18, 1865) was an American politician and lawyer who served in the United States House of Representatives from 1855 to 1859, representing the 3rd congressional district of Wisconsin as a member of both the Opposition Party and the Republican Party.
+Charles Billinghurst (July 27, 1818 – August 18, 1865) was an American lawyer, politician, and Wisconsin pioneer.
+He served two terms in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district for the 34th and 35th congresses (1855-1859).
+He served in Congress as a member of the Republican Party; he had previously served in the 1st Wisconsin Legislature (1848) as a member of the Democratic Party, but split with the party over the slavery controversies of the 1850s.

 Early life and education

 Billinghurst was born in Brighton, New York on July 27, 1818 to William Billinghurst.
 He attended common schools and studied law.

 Career

 Billinghurst was admitted to the bar in 1847; he commenced practiced in Rochester, New York.
 That same year, Billinghurst moved to Juneau, Wisconsin, where he continued practicing law.

 Billinghurst was elected to the 1st Wisconsin State Assembly in 1848.

 Billinghurst edited and published the Juneau Burr Oak from 1853 to 1854.

 Billinghurst was elected a presidential elector on the Democratic ticket in 1852.

 Billinghurst was elected to the United States House of Representatives to represent the 3rd congressional district of Wisconsin, defeating incumbent Democrat John B. Macy in the general collection.

 Billinghurst's time in office began on March 4, 1855 and concluded on March 3, 1859.
-He served in the 34th United States Congress as a member of the Opposition Party and the 35th United States Congress as a member of the Republican Party.
+He served in the 34th United States Congress and the 35th United States Congress as a member of the Republican Party.

 Billinghurst was an unsuccessful candidate for re-election in 1858 to the 36th United States Congress, being defeated by Democrat Charles H. Larrabee in the general election.
 Following his tenure in Congress, Billinghurst resumed practicing law in Juneau, Wisconsin until his death there in 1865.